Have you been offered a ‘nil deposit scheme’ from your agent? It’s an offering that is getting people talking. But

 Does OpenRent Use any Deposit Replacement Products or Schemes?

 No. OpenRent is not partnered with any deposit-free renting schemes or companies.
 People not using our tenancy creation service (called Rent Now) are free to use these products if they wish, but we do not think they offer tenants a good deal.

 It ensures the tenancy deposit is handled correctly, meaning you are already avoiding the regulatory risks without bringing up the ‘skin in the game’ risk.
-Plus it includes referencing, rent collection, AST and free renewals for just £49!
+Plus it includes your tenancy agreement and free renewals for just £49!